gpodder/gpodder.github.io/FAQ.md

-If you want to ask a new question, do so on the [mailing list](../Mailing list).
+If you want to ask a new question, do so on the [[Mailing list]].
 If you get your question answered on the mailing list, please add the question and answer here for other people to find.